 Breast Milk Is Best

 Breast milk is the perfect food for your baby.
 It contains just the right amount of nutrients.
 It is also gentle on your baby's developing stomach, intestines, and other body systems.
+It is recommended that you breastfeed until your baby is 6 months old, then breastfeed with solid foods until at least 1 to 2 years old.

 Benefits of breast milk